grierson/grierson/simple/event-sourcing.md

 Where you uncover you've drunkenly bought yourself an `1989 Mazda MX5`.
 "Uh oh..."

 > [!NOTE]
-> As your bank has recorded each transaction you can view whats happend and when
+> As your bank has recorded each transaction you can view whats happened

-* Transaction = Event
-* Transaction history = Event log
-* Current Balance = Projection

-## Pro (Temporal Query)

-Your banking app shows your **current** balance by totaling all of your deposit and withdrawal transactions.

-However, using the exact same transaction log we can interpret the data for different purposes, such as only totaling your **monthly** spend or overall **annual** income so we can query over our data in different ways whilst also taking time into account.
+A Transaction log also means we can query transactions based on time.
+In the example above to get the **current** balance we just totaled up each deposit and withdrawal transaction.
+But we could also ask questions like "How much did I spend this **month**" or "How much did I make this **year**" and get different results from the same data.

 | Date               | Description                | Amount |
 | ------------------ | -------------------------- | ------ |